pasqal-io/godasse/README.md

 Cons of this approach:

 - Very easy to miss checking one field and end up with a crash in production.
+- A bit awkward if the same `struct` is shared between several messages.
 - Downstream code now needs to deals with pointers, even if pointers are not the appropriate data structure.
 - More verbose.
 - No detection of errors at startup.